sait-wbdv/winter-2022/content/cpnt-265/lessons/day-07.md

 ---

-## 3. 1pm: Patrick - Surviving tech interviews
+## 3. 1pm: Patrick - Surviving tech interviews (and the inevitable rejection)

 ---